animal-tree/BrokenWisdoms-TheReturnofNort/5-Early-work-in-program.md

 ## Part 6

-> To do: structure like this:
+> In progress: structure like this, and actually elaborate on the enormous work done:

 ### Disease Prediction
 **2016 - 2020**